 Upon request from the World Heritage Committee, Parks Canada submits regular State of Conservation reports.
 All State of Conservation reports are publicly available on the World Heritage website.

 Strategic Environmental Assessment (SEA)

-In late 2016 Parks Canada awarded a contract to a consortium of external contractors to prepare the Strategic Environmental Assessment (SEA) requested by the World Heritage Committee.
+In late 2016 Parks Canada awarded a contract to external consultants to prepare the SEA requested by the World Heritage Committee.
 The SEA was completed in May 2018.
-More information is available here.
+More information on the SEA is available here.

 In response to a 2017 request from the World Heritage Committee, Parks Canada and its federal, provincial and territorial partners are working together through a multi-jurisdiction Action Plan.
 The Action Plan was submitted to the World Heritage Committee on February 1, 2019 More information on the Action Plan is available here.